xiix0/scam/README.md

-Tomorrow, you can be anywhere.
+Don't read everything you believe.